It’s a no-brainer that

 2. Integrate inclusivity into your core values

-To get the maximize your ROI, ask for suggestions and feedback from employees company-wide, especially if your leadership and HR teams collectively aren’t very diverse.
-The additional perspectives may help fill in a blank you’ve missed, and help you earn crucial top-to-bottom buy-in.
+To maximize your ROI, ask for suggestions and feedback from employees company-wide, especially if your leadership and HR teams collectively aren’t very diverse.
+The additional perspectives may help fill in a blank you’ve missed and help you earn crucial top-to-bottom buy-in.

 3. Model inclusive language